When Distributions Shifts: Causal Generalization for Low-Resource Languages: Methodology

-We utilize the Yoruba and Igbo subsets of the \textit{NaijaSenti} corpus\cite{muhammad2022naijasentinigeriantwittersentiment}, a multilingual sentiment-labeled Twitter dataset covering four Nigerian languages: Yoruba, Igbo, Hausa, and Nigerian Pidgin.
+We used the Yoruba and Igbo subsets of the \textit{NaijaSenti} corpus\cite{muhammad2022naijasentinigeriantwittersentiment}, a multilingual sentiment twitter dataset covering four Nigerian languages: Yoruba, Igbo, Hausa, and Nigerian Pidgin.
 Each instance is a tweet–label pair $(x_i, y_i)$, where $x_i$ represents the tweet and $y_i \in \{\text{positive}, \text{negative}, \text{neutral}\}$ is its sentiment label.